Built for construction crews

 How does kiosk mode work for crews without smartphones?

 Put a tablet in the foreman’s truck or trailer.
 Each crew member has a 4-digit PIN.
-They tap their photo, enter the PIN, and they’re clocked in.
-Optional photo capture deters buddy punching.
+They enter the PIN and they’re clocked in.
+No personal phones required.

 Can I track time on prevailing wage / DBA projects?